How Much Does A Medical Billing Software Cost

 Cloud-Based Solutions

-Subscription fees for a cloud-based medical billing software range from $200 to $2,000 per month.
+Subscription fees for a cloud-based medical billing software range from $200 to $2,000/month depending on whether the platform offers basic billing tools, or it is a full electronic health record system (EHR) and billing suite.
 These solutions often include automatic updates and maintenance.

 On-Premises Systems